 As a guitar player, there is nothing worse than an instrument with issues that deem it unplayable.
 There are many things that can happen to kill your inspiration to play it.
-The frets on your guitar can turn a good experience into a very frustrating one over time.
+The frets on your guitar can turn a good experience into a very frustrating one.
+But is fret wear bad, and how so?

 Like anything, frets wear when used.
 When your guitar begins to make buzzing noises and the notes sound dead, your frets might be worn out.
 This is recognizable by the divots and imperfections seen in worn frets.